en-wl/wordlist/README.md

 SQLite 3.33.0.
 Newer versions should work, older versions may work but are not supported.

-A Unix like environment is also required for now.
+A Unix-like environment is also required for now.

 Basic Usage